 Back in the early 00s, during the golden age of online poker, Party Poker was the undisputed king.
 The site was founded in 2001 and grew to become the epicenter of Internet poker action across the globe.
 But when the U.S. federal government passed the Unlawful Internet Gambling Enforcement Act (UIGEA) in 2006, the site decided to leave the lucrative market for fear of violating the law.

 Party re-entered the U.S. in 2013, this time completely legally, through a partnership with Atlantic City’s Borgata.
 The company uses its own proprietary software to power both its own virtual card room and that of Borgata’s as well.
 Both sites share player pools, giving users more cash game and tournament options.

-Create a Partypoker NJ account using the links on this page, or the code below, and get $25 absolutely free.
-When you make your first real money deposit, you’ll receive an additional bonus of 100% of the deposit amount, up to $1,000.
+Create a Partypoker NJ account using the links on this page, or the code below, you’ll receive a generous bonus of 100% of the deposit amount, up to $1,000.

 |Deposit Bonus||100% up to $600|

 |Atlantic City Partner||Borgata Hotel & Casino|

 If you are an online poker veteran going back to the pre-Black Friday era, you’ll instantly recognize the design aesthetics when you sit at one of Partypoker’s tables.
-While not an eyesore, calling the graphics dated is a bit generous.
-In my admittedly non-expert opinion, compared with the other New Jersey poker sites, Party has the worst combination of color palette and table animations and only a few customizable settings.
+Its not a deal breaker but calling the graphics dated is a bit generous.
+In my opinion, compared with the other New Jersey poker sites, Party has the worst combination of color palette and table animations and only a few customizable settings.

 The lobby is functional, with the ability to filter cash game tables by stake, amount of seats, game type and more.
 Sorting is limited, though, as you can’t sort by seats available, amount of money per pot, or even see the players at the table without clicking on the stake you want to play and opening up a mini lobby on the side.
 This is an inconvenience, albeit a small one, especially for those trying to grind many tables at once.